 While Aeëtes lived Hades sent another army to attack the city every blood moon.
 Aeëtes fought off all of these attacks but he could not defend against the Seven Rages of Jevaninada the First.
 The Seven came to Colchis and subdued Aeëtes.
 They forced him to undergo a permanent quest spell that bound him to serve King Jevaninada the First.
 This enchantment was broken by Amalgami and Salzar during the First Alliance War.
 Aeëtes engaged the Rage, Grave, during the uprising and lost his soul in the conflict.
 With his soul imprisoned in Grave’s ruby dagger, Aeëtes could not return to life as he once did.
 Some say that Grave bartered the soul to Hades, but others say that the soul still resides in the ruby dagger, now lost after the death of Grave.

-At the conclusion of the First Alliance War, Queen Anajakaze put ruling ladies in control throughout the realm, replacing existing lords or absent lords such as King Aeëtes.
+At the conclusion of the First Xorian War, Queen Anajakaze put ruling ladies in control throughout the realm, replacing existing lords or absent lords such as King Aeëtes.
 In Colchis she installed Lady Shunawo Ka, the sorceress, as the city’s ruler.
 Shunawo is one of the few ladies to survive the purge that King Jevaninada II instigated upon taking power.
-She married the King’s friend, Wulang, adopting his surname, Li.
-As Wulang often went away on eforcer missions, Lady Li continued to rule in his absence.
-She keeps control in Colchis Castle to this day, even with Wulang missing and presumed dead in Bigby’s Forest.
+After her death and the end of the Second Xorian War, Colchis had no clear leader.
+Factions formed and allied to elect a new king, but the different groups could not come to a peaceful solution.
+Colchis currently has three kings that rule different portions of the city.

 Colchis Castle has long been known for its amazing defensive capability.
 The castle is a built on a solitary hill in the middle of the city.
 The Don River has been rerouted to flow around both sides of this hill creating a natural moat.
-A large clutch of about thirty Tojanida were persuaded by Aeëtes to live in the moat.
-They prevent anybody from swimming across in exchange for food and gold from the ruler of Colchis, now Lady Li.
+A large clutch of about thirty tojanida were persuaded by Aeëtes to live in the moat.
+They prevent anybody from swimming across in exchange for food and gold from the ruler of Colchis, but they currently do not recognize a ruler.
+Until they do the castle remains unoccupied.

 The Castle itself is an extradimensional space much bigger than it appears to be.
-There is space enough for the 65,000 people of Colchis to fit along with the food and water necessary to sustain them for four months.
+There is room for the 65,000 people of Colchis to fit along with the food and water necessary to sustain them for four months.
 Every single one of the statues in the Castle animates upon intrusion and seeks out the trespasser.
 A guards and wards spell is also in effect for when the castle is under attack.
 Suggestion spells have been placed over every major entrance.
-All who enter are enchanted to join forces with the good and just Lady Li and receive great rewards.
+All who enter are enchanted to join forces with the ruler of Colchis and receive great rewards.
 There are numerous other traps within Colchis Castle to prevent an army from ever reaching the basement where the population of the city waits during an attack.
-There are even rumors that the ancient sleepless dragon that Medea defeated is still somewhere within the citadel with an army of its Spartoi waiting at Lady Li’s command.
+There are even rumors that the ancient sleepless dragon that Medea defeated is still somewhere within the citadel with an army of its Spartoi waiting.

 A huge temple to Demeter was built after Aeëtes received her help in the first invasion of Hades.
 The temple walls are made of magically hardened glass that helps the indoor jungle plants grow.
 A special breed of faeries was made by Prometheus in exchange for a favor from Aeëtes at a later time.
 These faeries, dubbed Washernias, fly around on small water jets that keep the plants inside the temple hydrated.
 At the end of the temple away from the huge glass doors is a thirty foot high statue of Demeter standing with her arms spread out to the sides.
 In her left hand she holds a shaft of wheat and in her right, an apple.
 A smaller statue of Persephone rises to her navel.
 A large basin is carved into the floor at the statues’ feet for sacrifices to be offered into.